General NNIC Internship Information

-Note: Intern finalists will be selected by the NNIC intern committee and notified via email after the application deadline.
+Note: Intern finalists will be selected by the NNIC intern committee within one month of the deadline and notified via email after the application deadline.
 Application submission does not ensure an internship.

-University students interested in gaining credit through the International Affairs and/or Political Science departments must complete 150 hours of internship credit.
+University of Nevada, Reno students interested in gaining credit through the International Affairs and/or Political Science departments must complete 150 hours of internship credit upon department approval.
 High school interns can complete fewer hours.
 However, all interns are expected to spend a minimum of ten hours per week at the International Center (M-F 8-5pm) in order to gain a minimum level of organizational knowledge of the International Center.
-Second language and strong verbal and writing communication skills are preferred in choosing applicants.
+Second language, travel experience and strong verbal and writing communication skills are preferred in choosing applicants.

 Interns are expected to complete a 3-hour training a the beginning of the internship; and complete a minimum of 150 hours (10 hours during a 15-week semester and more hours during the summer based on availability) provide a schedule they will strictly adhere to.
 Interns should consider the NNIC internship as a unique opportunity to gain professional and developmental skills that will assist them in furthering their career.
 As such, interns will be expected to understand professional ethics and standards as if the internship was a real job.
 At the beginning of each internship, interns will sign an agreement that details these ethical standards and expectations.
 Interns will also complete a 2-page write up upon completion of the internship.
 At the successful completion of the internship, the intern will receive a certificate of completion as well a letter of recommendation, if appropriate.

 To apply for one of our unpaid internships, please complete the application online here, describing which internship you are interested in, your professional and personal goals, as well as a resume.
 Application submission does not ensure an internship.